AlfredXiangWu/face_verification_experiment/README.md

 Evaluation
 >1).
 The model is evaluated on LFW data set which is a popular data set for face verification task.<br>
 >2).
-The feature extraction is used by python program [<i>caffe_ftr.py</i>][3] and the extracted features and lfw testing pairs are located in "results" file.<br>
+The feature extraction is used by python program [<i>caffe_ftr.py</i>][3].
+The extracted features and lfw testing pairs are located in "results" file.<br>
 >3).
 To evaluate the model, the [matlab code][4] or other ROC evaluation code can be used. <br>

 Results

-  The single convolution net evaluation on unsupervised setting on lfw
+  The single convolution net testing is evaluated on unsupervised setting only computing cosine similarity for lfw pairs.

 |   Dataset   | EER | TPR@0.01   | TPR@0.001| TPR@0|
 | :------- | :----: | :---: | :---: |:---: |